PaulTran47/paultran47.github.io/README.md

   do not view this as an actual CSS code error.
   * W3C "validation" icons are displayed in the footer of every website page
     * Icons allow for quick re-validation of every page
+    * I am not including the icons into my project sub-sites (e.g., [econ-grad-app-deadlines](https://github.com/PaulTran47/econ-grad-app-deadlines)).
+    The reason for this is because these sub-sites are generated using the default GitHub Pages theme of [Cayman](https://github.com/pages-themes/cayman).
+    As a result, the W3C validation results wouldn't be reflecting my own design and code.

 * Entire website is designed to be responsive for almost all common display resolutions, both desktop and mobile
-  * This includes displays as small as the JioPhone2 to as large as widescreen desktop monitors
+  * This design covers displays as small as the JioPhone2 to as large as widescreen desktop monitors
   * Uncommon display resolutions such as the Galaxy Fold, Surface Duo, and Nest Hub are also supported